vscode-elements/elements/docs-src/components/vscode-radio-group/api.md

 ---
 layout: component.njk
-title: FormRow
+title: RadioGroup
 tags: api
-component: vscode-form-row
+component: vscode-radio-group
 ---

 <!-- This file is auto-generated.
 Do not edit! -->

-# VscodeFormRow
+# VscodeRadioGroup

 ## Properties